Pakistan International Airlines: 2010s

 In 2010, PIA altered its livery.
 The tail design was replaced with a much larger version of the Pakistan national flag and added the text "Pakistan International" in gold writing underneath the large billboard-style PIA on the fuselage.
 The green stripe was modified to include gold and was extended to the rear of the fuselage.

 By 2011, PIA began to be unprofitable again, requiring government subsidies.

 In 2014, PIA leased four Boeing 737-800s.
 PIA also issued a request for tender for four Boeing 777-300ERs, however, the bids for the 777s were not accepted.
 The airline did lease Airbus A320 aircraft and inducted two A320-214s in its fleet in 2014.
 Another wet-leased A320-211s joined PIA on 11 August 2014.
 In October 2014, the airline again wet-leased three Boeing 737-800s, and it also accepted bids to dry lease five ATR 72–500s for eight years.
 In 2015, after serving PIA for 16 years, the last of PIA's Boeing 747-300s were phased out.

-In early 2016, PIA was fundamentally grounded for an entire week as employees walked out en masse following the deaths of two employees in a demonstration against the airline's privatization.
+In early 2016, PIA was fundamentally grounded for an entire week as employees walked out en masse following the deaths of two employees in a demonstration against the airline's privatisation.
 In August 2016, PIA launched a new "Premier Service" for flights to London, using an Airbus A330-300 wet-leased from SriLankan Airlines.
 The wet-lease period ended after six months, and as a result, the A330-300 was returned to SriLankan Airlines, and the Premier Service discontinued.
 By the end of 2016, the airline was saddled with $3 billion in debt.